td0g/PCB_Gcode_Toolkit/README.md

 ### 1.

+If you have a text file that contains data like this, then drag the file onto the convertTextToCSV.vbs script:

+*X:0 Y:0 Z:0*

+*X:0 Y:10 Z:0.06*

+*X:10 Y:0 Z:0.08*

+*X:10 Y:10 Z:0.02*

-If you have a .CSV file that looks like this, then proceed to step 2:
+It will generate a .CSV that is formatted as shown below.
+If you already have a .CSV file that looks like this, then proceed to step 2:

 *X,Y,Z*